confluentinc/examples/multiregion/docs/multiregion.rst

 #.
 Some of these metrics are viewable in the "Topics" section of the C3 UI.

-   The "Out of sync followers" displays "x of n", with "x" being how many followers are out of sync and "n" being the InSyncReplicasCount.
+    TODO FIX--what other metrics are here?

-   "ReplicasCount" can be determined by adding the "n" from the "Out of sync followers" and the "n" from "Out of sync observers".
+   "ReplicasCount" can be determined by adding the number of "Followers" and the number of "Observers".

    |c3-monitoring-topics|